noblox/noblox.js/README.md

 (object)
 - promise (Promise)
-  - (object)
+  - players (object)
-    - joined (number)
-      - The number of players that joined the group during execution.
-    - left (number)
-      - The number of players that joined the group during execution.
-    - changed (boolean)
-      - If any players joined or left during execution this will be set to true.
-If this is true, the output may be missing players or contain duplicate players; otherwise, the output is probably accurate.
-    - total (number)
+  - {userId: name,
-      - The total number of players indexed.
+    userId: name}
 - getStatus (function)
   - percent (number)
     - Current percentage of players indexed (out of the total number of members in the group)
-      - This may not be very accurate due to ROBLOX's semi-broken member counter but it is guaranteed to be 100 when the function is complete.
+      - This may be somewhat inaccurate due to ROBLOX's semi-broken member counter but it is guaranteed to be 100 when the function is complete.
-- stream (Stream)
-  - players (json string)
-    - {userId: name,
-      userId: name}

 ### handleJoinRequest
 ##### group, username, accept[, jar]